eldarab/abusify/README.md

 ### 5. Setup `abusify`

-Execute this code in the second cell of your notebook.
+Execute this code in the second cell of your notebook:

 ```python
 from google.colab import drive